Blake Bainbridge

-Blake Bainbridge (born July 24, 1979) is an American former professional stock car racing driver and crew chief who currently serves as the crew chief for McAnally-Hilgemann Racing and the No. 81 Chevrolet Silverado for Connor Mosack in the NASCAR Craftsman Truck Series.
-He has previously worked for teams such as GMS Racing, Halmar Friesen Racing, DGR-Crosley, and Rusty Wallace Racing.
+Blake Bainbridge (born July 24, 1979) is an American former professional stock car racing driver and crew chief who works for SPS Racing as the crew chief of their No. 24 Chevrolet SS/Ford Mustang in the ARCA Menards Series, driven by multiple drivers.
+He previously worked as a crew chief for teams such as McAnally–Hilgemann Racing, GMS Racing, Halmar Friesen Racing, DGR-Crosley, and Rusty Wallace Racing.

 Bainbridge has also previously competed in three races in the Truck Series in 1998, and in the Allison Legacy Series, where he won the championship in 1997.

 Motorsports results

 NASCAR

 (key) (Bold - Pole position awarded by qualifying time.
 Italics - Pole position earned by points standings or practice time. * – Most laps led.)